02 GPS

 Assignment

-Lexington’s Happy Geometry Walking Society likes to document walking paths on campus that exhibit simple geometric figures.
-They enjoy walking in straight lines, on lines that make right angles, and especially walking lines that make perfect squares.
-However, what really excites the Society is finding large circles and equilateral triangles to walk on campus.
+Lexington’s Happy Geometry Walking Society likes to document walking paths on campus that trace invisible polygons and closed shapes.
+They enjoy walking in triangles, rectangles, and ellipses.
+However, what really excites the Society is finding large circles, parallelograms, and equilateral triangles to walk on campus.

 They have asked you to help them find these paths, record them with a GPS device, and share a KML file.